Agenda

 MODULE 1

-Your U.S. Economic Sanctions Roadmap- Key Concepts, Agencies, Their Jurisdiction and Roles and Who to Contact for What
+Your U.S. Economic Sanctions Roadmap: Key Concepts, Agencies, Jurisdictions and Roles

 - Introduction to OFAC, BIS, DOJ, State Department, Congress and how they work together